The Middle School Key Stage 4 courses are in line with national priorities in education and the majority of pupils take

 In Year 10, pupils take the following core subjects: English Language, English Literature, Mathematics and Science.
 Pupils will study either Combined Science (2 GCSEs) or three separate sciences (3 GCSEs) but in the case of the latter this will need to be one of their four option choices.

 Four additional GCSE subjects are chosen from Academic PE, Art & Design (Fine Art, Photography, or Textiles), Business, Classical Civilisation, Computing, Design & Technology (Food Preparation & Nutrition or Product Design), Drama, French, Geography, German, History, Latin, Media Studies, Music, Religious Studies, Separate Science and Spanish.

 Pupils are encouraged to consider at least one humanity and one creative subject.
 The majority of pupils will continue with the modern foreign language they have studied in Year 9.
 They may continue with two languages if they have studied both in Year 9.
 From September 2020 our most able pupils will be able to select to study History 'off-timetable' as a 10th GCSE.
-In Year 11, a small number of pupils may be removed from one of their GCSEs to receive targeted support in literacy and numeracy instead of a modern foreign language or, in the case of pupils for whom English is not their first language, additional EAL (English as an Additional Language) support.
+In Year 11, a small number of pupils may be removed from one of their GCSEs to receive targeted support in literacy and numeracy or, in the case of pupils for whom English is not their first language, additional EAL (English as an Additional Language) support.